MOBermejo/GenerateAvatar/README.md

 ## Request Data
 1. Send a HTTP GET request to the following endpoint: https://2fwbisgdxrskb3lbg6rurpwsju0bbuqx.lambda-url.us-east-2.on.aws/
+2. No additional parameters, or headers, are necessary.

 ## Retrieve Data
 1. Obtain SVG text from body of response.